 In 1978, Congress passed the Uranium Mill Tailings Radiation Control Act (UMTRCA).
 Title I created a Department of Energy program to clean up uranium mills that were not licensed and were largely abandoned.
 After DOE cleans up these sites and contains the mill tailings, it acts as the long-term steward, with the NRC providing oversight.
 The NRC regulates mills licensed after Nov.
 8, 1978, under Title II of the law.
 In 1983, the Environmental Protection Agency created standards for both inactive and active tailings sites.
 The NRC implements and enforces those standards.

 While the NRC does not oversee conventional uranium mining, it is cooperating with other federal agencies and the Navajo Nation to address contamination at old mine sites in the Navajo Nation.
 Progress was made in reducing risks under the first Five-Year Plan, completed in 2012.
 Work continues under a second Five-Year Plan.
 The NRC is also working with EPA and the state of New Mexico to address uranium contamination in the Grants Mineral Belt in and around Grants, N.M.

 Current and Future Licensing

 There are a number of uranium recovery sites licensed by the NRC.
 Some are being decommissioned and one is in standby with the potential to restart in the future.

-The NRC recently licensed three uranium recovery facilities in Wyoming.
-During the review, the agency coordinated with the Bureau of Land Management, EPA, the Wyoming Department of Environmental Quality and the Wyoming State Historic Preservation Office.
+The NRC recently licensed four uranium recovery facilities in Wyoming and one in South Dakota.
+During the reviews, the agency coordinated with the Bureau of Land Management, EPA, and the state departments of environmental quality and historic preservation.
 As part of the environmental review under NEPA and to meet the National Historic Preservation Act, the NRC also consulted with state and Tribal agencies that expressed interest in protecting environmental and culture resources near these facilities.

 For more information, visit our uranium recovery webpage.